boonsuli/trailerplan-log-elk/README.md

 ```

 ## 1.5.
 The parameters to customize the service
-The parameters are in the file : `~/docker/config/env.dev`. [env.dev](./docker/config/env.dev)
+The parameters are in the file : `~/docker/config/env.dev`. [env.dev](./docker/config/env.dev) <br>
-A use case will be to define another settings file for another platform (env.test, env.staging, env.prd, ...).
+A classical use case is to define another settings file for another platform (env.test, env.staging, env.prd, ...).

 ```shell script
 ...